 So, here goes.

-I have been battling with Dysthymia and GAD for the past 3 years after 2 years with Major Depression.
+GAD for the past 3 years after 2 years with Major Depression.
 The week of April 5th was a slippery slope to the bottom, and Sunday I fell to the very pit of the hole.
 It was either ending my life or getting serious help.
 Even though I was scared as hell, I told Matt that he needed to take me to the hospital immediately.
 I was brought into the ER, and they placed me on a 72 hour hold in the mental health unit.

 Sunday night was the worst.
 Being in that empty hospital room, with no TV, no personal telephone, and all my possessions taken away, and being completely alone and locked up behind closed doors.
 I couldn't sleep, I couldn't stop crying, and I heard chilling yells and screams from a different part of the ward that echoed within the depths of me.
 I was shaking, having cyclic cold and hot sweats, not being able to distinguish the sweat from the tears on my face.
 I had an all night panic attack, which perhaps isn't that notable considering that I had been pretty much having a continuous panic attack since Saturday morning.